irods/contrib/irods_audit_elk_stack/README.md

 Previously, we used Logstash to move data from RabbitMQ to Elasticsearch.
 This worked well enough for demonstration purposes before 4.3.0 was released, but the fact that it worked *at all* was pure coincidence.

 The iRODS audit rule engine plugin uses [Qpid Proton](https://qpid.apache.org/releases/qpid-proton-0.36.0/proton/cpp/api/index.html) to send [AMQP 1.0](https://www.amqp.org/specification/1.0/amqp-org-download) messages to RabbitMQ, and these messages *remain* in AMQP 1.0 format in the message queue.
 Logstash would connect to RabbitMQ as an [AMQP 0-9-1](https://www.amqp.org/specification/0-9-1/amqp-org-download) client using the [RabbitMQ input plugin](https://www.elastic.co/guide/en/logstash/current/plugins-inputs-rabbitmq.html) and retrieve these messages.
 [RabbitMQ is able to convert *some* AMQP 1.0 messages into AMQP 0-9-1](https://github.com/rabbitmq/rabbitmq-server/tree/v3.10.6/deps/rabbitmq_amqp1_0#interoperability-with-amqp-0-9-1) for AMQP 0-9-1 clients, but most are just tagged with `amqp-1.0` in the `type` field of `basic.properties` and passed through otherwise unchanged.
 As such, the AMQP 1.0 headers are still present in the message as retrieved by Logstash.
 Since Logstash does not speak AMQP 1.0, this was effectively garbage at the beginning of every message.
-We previously[^2] had [a workaround](https://github.com/irods/irods_rule_engine_plugin_audit_amqp/commit/3127b3d676d394b2b9bfdad6467d24317a6951c6) for this where we would use a [Logstash Ruby filter](https://www.elastic.co/guide/en/logstash/current/plugins-filters-ruby.html) to search for `__BEGIN_JSON__` and `__END_JSON__` tokens in the textual content of the message in order to extract the data.
+We previously had [a workaround](https://github.com/irods/irods_rule_engine_plugin_audit_amqp/commit/3127b3d676d394b2b9bfdad6467d24317a6951c6) for this where we would use a [Logstash Ruby filter](https://www.elastic.co/guide/en/logstash/current/plugins-filters-ruby.html) to search for `__BEGIN_JSON__` and `__END_JSON__` tokens in the textual content of the message in order to extract the data.
 However, this only worked when the AMQP 1.0 header happened to be valid UTF-8 that would not trip up Ruby's regular expression engine.
 Starting with iRODS 4.3.0, these headers would *always* cause the filter to fail.

-[^2]: At time of writing, the audit plugin still inserts the `__BEGIN_JSON__` and `__END_JSON__` tokens.

 ## Updating This Container

 ### General Updates

-Other than the Ubuntu release itself and the major versions for Temurin, Elasticsearch, and Kibana, the Dockerfile does not specify specific versions of software to be used; therefore, packages can be updated to their latest versions by simply rebuilding the docker image without cache.
+Other than the Ubuntu release itself and the major versions for OpenJDK, Elasticsearch, and Kibana, the Dockerfile does not specify specific versions of software to be used; therefore, packages can be updated to their latest versions by simply rebuilding the docker image without cache.

 ### Updating to a new Ubuntu release